COMCIFS/dREL/annotated-grammar.rst

 Simple statements include one-word statements and assignments, where assignment to multiple objects in a category using dotted lists is included.

+A `BREAK` statement exits from the nearest enclosing for, loop, repeat or do statement.
+(see compound statements below).
+A `NEXT` statement jumps immediately to the next iteration of the nearest enclosing for, loop, repeat or do statement.
+If the current item is the final item, it exits the loop.

+TODO: discuss assignments based on material in dREL paper.

 Separate productions are provided for the left-hand and right-hand side of the assignment so that parsers based on this grammar can perform specialised operations depending on which side of the assignment they are located.

 An expression list is also allowed as a statement on its own, mostly so that side-effect functions can be called, although this is not recommended and may be deprecated.
 In the current core CIF this is used only in a demonstration validation function